 Can I receive college course credit for military study, for work experience or test out of courses?

 Many colleges and universities award military credit earned through regionally accredited institutions.
-Schools recognize comparable credit from the Community College of the Air Force, the Defense Language Institute, the National Cryptologic Institute, one of the service academies, or to any other regionally-accredited institution.
+Schools recognize comparable credit from the Community College of the Air Force, the Defense Language Institute, the National Cryptologic Institute, one of the service academies or to any other regionally-accredited institution.
 Most schools do award credit based on ACE or Dantes recommendations, but keep in mind that many do not.
-There can be a significant issue in that most institutions do not accept as transfer, credit course credit awarded as PLA credit by other institutions.
-In some cases, schools may recommend sitting for a departmental exam or attempting to earn credit through the CLEP College-Level Examination Program.
+There can be a significant issue in that most institutions do not accept the transfer of a credit course credit awarded as PLA credit by other institutions.
+In some cases schools may recommend sitting for a departmental exam or attempting to earn credit through the CLEP College-Level Examination Program.